Get

 Training & Exercise

 Devon Rexes are playful and retain their kitten-like antics well into adulthood, although far less so than their Cornish cousins.
-While they love to play and will keep children endlessly entertained with their antics, they are fairly easy-going and docile and are far more likely to be curled up on the sofa with their family.
+While they love to play and keep children endlessly entertained with their antics, they are fairly easy-going and docile and are far more likely to be curled up on the sofa with their family.

 Health & Care

-Like the Cornish Rex, the Devon Rex is prone to congenital hypotrichosis and may be seen with varying degrees of balding at times due to their unique genetic mutation.
-Hypertrophic cardiomyopathy is another disease that the breeds share, although it is fairly rare.
-They are prone to several skin issues too, including urticaria pigmentosa and Malassezia dermatitis, both of which are easily treated with a good diet and medication.
+They are prone to several skin issues, too, including urticaria pigmentosa and Malassezia dermatitis, which are easily treated with a good diet and medication.
 Devon Rex myopathy, also known as spasticity, is unique to the breed and causes general muscle weakness and lethargy.

 Suitability

 The Devon Rex is a loving and affectionate cat that makes a great family pet.
-They are well suited to homes with children and make fast friends with other family pets too.
+They are well suited to homes with children and make fast friends with other family pets, too.
 They are more laidback and docile than the Cornish Rex and make ideal companions for seniors and people living in small apartments.

 Image Credit: Veera, Shutterstock